Miscarriage and the workplace

 You are also welcome to contact us if you’d like to talk more about our information and guidance, how to create a supportive environment or potentially how to set up a policy in your workplace.

-The coronavirus pandemic is changing how we work.
+The coronavirus pandemic has changed how some people work.
 You’ll find more mention of coronavirus (Covid-19) in some of the following pages, in red text.

 In this section you’ll find information to help you understand: